fourkitchens/project-gulp/README.md

 gulp run --help
 ```

-Executes project run tasks defined in `project.yml` file in your project root.

-See `example.project.yml`.

 **drush-aliases**

+Attempts to symlink any drush alias files in a `drush` directory in your project root to a `.drush` directory in your home folder.

 Syntax:
 ```
 gulp drush-aliases
 ```

-Attempts to symlink any drush alias files in a `drush` directory in your project root to a `.drush` directory in your home folder.

 ## Helper tasks

 **lint**

+Runs all available linting tasks (e.g. phpcs and eslint) enabled for your project.

 Syntax:
 ```
 gulp eslint
 ```

-Runs all available linting tasks (e.g. phpcs and eslint) enabled for your project.